VijayHajare/Machine-Learning-Projects/README.md

 * Extensive data visualization and preprocessing with feature engineering
 * Design and training of an ANNs using TensorFlow and Keras
 * Improvement of model performance using dropout layers

+*Note:- The dataset used for Project-3 is uploaded in compressed folder.